hyperknot/openfreemap/website/text.md

 ## Why did you make this?

-Because I waited for years for someone to offer this service, but realised no one is going to make it.
-So, I thought I might use my map hosting experience and do it.
+I waited for years for someone to offer this service but realized no one was going to make it.
+So, I thought I might use my map hosting experience and do it myself.

-I'll share more about the why in a [blog post](https://blog.hyperknot.com/) in the future, feel free to subscribe.
+I'll share more about the reasons in a future [blog post](https://blog.hyperknot.com/).
+Feel free to subscribe.

 ## How can this work?
 How can a one person project offer unlimited map hosting for free?